Jana is an 'amateur everything' when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 - An informal study to see which outlets brings you the most clients.

 It will take time to refine a system that works for you but note everything you sell, buy or do in regard to your business.

-1. Promote yourself.
-Success depends on letting the right people know.
+- Promote yourself in the right places.
 Placing an ad in a magazine for garlic gardeners won't create a stampede to your door.
-But advertise in an esoteric magazine, site or club billboard and those who are already interested in the field will read it.
+But when you advertise in an esoteric magazine, those who are already interested will read it.

-3. Do not leave your day job.
-Successful readers work long, hard months before their readings can safely carry the bills and mortgage.
-When you choose to walk this path, enter the tarot business with sober expectations.
+- Do not leave your day job.
+Successful readers work long, hard months before their readings pay the bills and mortgage.
+Enter the tarot business with sober expectations.

-4. Don't feel overwhelmed.
+- Don't feel overwhelmed.
 If you do, take a break from it all.
-Then go back and enjoy the fact that you do something you love.
+Then go back and enjoy the fact that you are doing something you love.
 Yes, being an entrepreneur is hard but never lose sight of the soul-touching spark your home business gave you in the beginning.

-5. Draw up a business plan.
+- Draw up a business plan.
 View it as your business blueprint and include everything from your goals, aspirations, budget and business strategy.
-It can be simple, from a few pages, to very complex.
-There are great and free resources online that teach anyone how to make a tailor made business plan.
-Review yours every few months to see if you are still on track with your goals or if adjustments need to be made.
+Review it every few months to see if you are still on track with your goals, and make the necessary adjustments if you are not.

 © 2017 Jana Louise Smit